France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Experiment 1: Behavioral Performance in Humans and Models

 \paragraph{Materials.}

-We constructed stimuli as follows: each item involves three entities X, Y, and Z drawn from 9 semantic domains (countries, cities, jobs, courses, instruments, sports, languages, drinks, and hobbies), a named agent drawn from 32 English names, and a domain-appropriate verb with two contextual suffixes that provide distinct possibility conditions (e.g., \textit{relocate to \ldots\ temporarily/permanently} for countries; \textit{play \ldots\ for fun/professionally} for instruments).
+Each item involves three entities X, Y, and Z drawn from 9 semantic domains (countries, cities, jobs, courses, instruments, sports, languages, drinks, and hobbies), a named agent drawn from 32 English names, and a domain-appropriate verb with two contextual suffixes that provide distinct possibility conditions (e.g., \textit{relocate to \ldots\ temporarily/permanently} for countries; \textit{play \ldots\ for fun/professionally} for instruments).

 \paragraph{Critical items.} Critical items follow the pattern in \ref{ex:critical}: Sentence 1 (S1) establishes a structured disjunctive context where entity X appears in both disjunctions, bound to different contextual modifiers.
 Sentence 2 (S2) is then presented as a completion task, where the expected completion is X---the repeated item which is non-redundant given the context in S1.